Ldpe2G/Pencil-Drawing-Scala/README.md

 # Pencil-Drawing-Scala
-Implementation of paper "Combining Sketch and Tone for Pencil Drawing Production"[1] in Scala (a little Python)

-based on the Matlab version: https://github.com/fumin/pencil
+Implementation of paper "Combining Sketch and Tone for Pencil Drawing Production"[1] in Scala (a little Python) based on the Matlab version: https://github.com/fumin/pencil

-found another project with better performance: https://github.com/candycat1992/PencilDrawing
+Found another project with better performance: https://github.com/candycat1992/PencilDrawing

 May be 10x ~100x slower than the matlab code, depends on the input image size.